okeefm/s3g/doc/gcode_protocol.markdown

 These are the rules for this interpreter:

-* Exactly 1 G or M code per command line
+* At most 1 G or M code per command line
 * No register values carry over between commands (some registers may affect the interpreter state machine)
 * Only absolute positioning in milimeter mode are supported